-(1) If the cooling water in the radiator reservoir tank is not within normal range when cool, add water to the MAX line.
+(1) If the cooling water in the radiator reservoir tank is not within normal range when cool, add water to the FULL line.

-▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant.
+A If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant.

-▲ If the surge tank is completely empty, first add water directly to the surge tank.
+A If the reservoir tank is completely empty, first add water directly to the radiator.
+Then add water to the reservoir tank.